lorforlinux/docs.beagleboard.io/accessories/power-supplies.rst

 .. tip::
-    Most mobile phone chargers are capable of delivering enough current to power any Beaglebone.
+    Most mobile phone chargers are capable of delivering enough current to power any BeagleBone.
 You may try using that before buying any standalone power srource for your board.

 If you plan to use capes or add your own circuitry, higher amperage may be required.